autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/README.md

 ## Relationship between requirements and validators

+This is a table describing the correspondence between the validators that each requirement consists of.
 The Validators column will be blank if it hasn't be implemented.

 | ID       | Requirements                                            | Validators                                                                                                                                                                                                                                                      |